 While the Court granted summary judgment in favor of hospital management on both claims it stated, "The Court finds that, when users make their Facebook wall posts inaccessible to the general public, the wall posts are “configured to be private” for purposes of the SCA.
 The Court notes that when it comes to privacy protection, the critical inquiry is whether Facebook users took steps to limit access to the information on their Facebook walls.
 Privacy protection provided by the SCA does not depend on the number of Facebook friends that a user has."

 This decision is a huge victory for privacy because it recognizes that employers and schools may not require employees and/or students turn over their digital user names, passwords, or password protected digital content.
-The bottom line is that employers and schools should not hire social media monitoring companies to act like the NSA to spy on their employees or students unless they are interested in losing a lawsuit.
+The bottom line is that employers and schools may not require their employees or students to "Facebook Friend" them as a requirement to keep their scholarship or job unless they are interested in losing a lawsuit.

 Copyright 2013 by the Law Office of Bradley S. Shear, LLC All rights reserved.